aws-samples/aws-genomics-workflows/docs/tldr.md

 | Name | Description | Source | Launch Stack |
 | -- | -- | :--: | :--: |
 {{ cfn_stack_row("Amazon IAM Roles", "GenomicsWorkflow-IAM", "aws-genomics-iam.template.yaml", "Create the necessary IAM Roles.
-This is useful to hand to someone with the right permissions to create these on your behalf. _You will need to provide a S3 bucket name_.") }}
+This is useful to hand to someone with the right permissions to create these on your behalf. _You will need to provide an Amazon S3 bucket name_.") }}
 {{ cfn_stack_row("EC2 Launch Template", "GenomicsWorkflow-LT", "aws-genomics-launch-template.template.yaml", "Creates an EC2 Launch Template that provisions instances on first boot for processing genomics workflow tasks.") }}
-{{ cfn_stack_row("Amazon S3 Bucket", "GenomicsWorkflow-S3", "aws-genomics-s3.template.yaml", "Creates a secure Amazon S3 bucket to read from and write results to.") }}
+{{ cfn_stack_row("Amazon S3 Bucket", "GenomicsWorkflow-S3", "aws-genomics-s3.template.yaml", "Creates a secure Amazon S3 bucket to read inputs and write results.") }}
 {{ cfn_stack_row("AWS Batch", "GenomicsWorkflow-Batch", "aws-genomics-batch.template.yaml", "Creates AWS Batch Job Queues and Compute Environments.
 You will need to provide the details on IAM roles and instance profiles, and the IDs for a VPC and subnets.") }}

-## Worklow Orchestrators
+## Step 3: Worklow Orchestrators

 | Name | Description | Source | Launch Stack |
 | -- | -- | :--: | :--: |